NeuromatchAcademy/precourse/enrollmentforms/rolesandresponsibilities.md

 ## Qualifications for Computational Tools for Climate Science
 -   Basic knowledge of math skills, chemistry and physics.
 -   Minimum experience with Python.
-The three-day asynchronous Python pre-course (July 12 to July 14) would include the following sections from the "book" [Pythia Foundations](https://foundations.projectpythia.org/landing-page.html)
+Students will be offered asynchronous support during the Python pre-course (July 12-14) on topics drawn from the Project Pythia Foundations book ["Python-based computing in the geosciences"](https://foundations.projectpythia.org/landing-page.html):
      - Overview
      - Numpy
      - Matplotlib